It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - At Great Bay Temple, it's possible to aggro all of the Bonefish in any given room in such a manner that causes them to repeatedly attack you.
 Since the animation for Link climbing out of the water is slow enough that the mercy invincibility will wear off before it can complete, this can result in your health draining faster than you can get out of the water to avoid having your health drained.
 Fortunately, running out of health just makes you respawn at the last door you went through.

 - Near the 4th temple, there is a cave that contains a troubled and vengeful spirit.
 The ghost attacks Link on sight and he hovers over a pool of water.
 As the ghost plays his deadly music, Link takes damage on every tick.
 Should you jump into the pool during this time, Link will be unable to climb out because the damage tick knocks Link back into the water and Link's climbing animation is slower than the damage ticks he receives in this event.
 Link will eventually die and respawn.

-- It's not a guaranteed death, this troper managed to get out, but with a large amount of damage taken.
+- It's not a guaranteed death; it is possible to get out, but likely with a large amount of damage taken.

 - In Silent Hill 3, there's a room containing nothing but a sink and a mirror on the wall.
 The door locks behind you and you can only watch as the tendrils of blood on the other side of the mirror seep into that side's sink and leak out of the sink on your side, eventually starting to smother you.
 Players of the console versions might not realize that the blood slowly sucks out your health because, unlike the PC version, your health is only displayed on the pause screen.
 Luckily the door unlocks and you can leave as soon as you start taking damage, but the game gives no indication of this, so most players die in this room, unless they're unaware that the door locked in the first place because they never tried to leave before.